Quick start as companion app for Desktop

 First setup on Desktop

-Save your db on cloud provider
+Save your db on a cloud provider

 Supported & tested cloud provider